IamSandipanBhowmick/NeuromorphicPrims/README.md

 ## Note

-The description and documentation of this repository were written with the help of ChatGPT, as I am still improving my English writing and communication skills.
+The description and documentation were written with the help of ChatGPT, as I am not great in English or in communication in general

+Any suggestions, corrections, or improvements are welcome.

+Thank you for visiting this repository.
 ## Acknowledgement

 I sincerely acknowledge the work of Janssen, Groenen, Reichert, and Kwisthout, whose paper motivated this replication study.